dudo/turing-pi/secrets/README.md

 <https://github.com/external-secrets/external-secrets>

-Secrets are stored within Google Cloud's Secret manager.
+Secrets are stored within TODO Secret manager.
 We use the External Secrets Operator to create standard k8s secrets.
 Two critical secrets are:

 - git-auth